How to Know What Positions and Jobs Are Needed

 But before you get help, realize that you probably already know a lot that could be put in the first draft of the plan.
 You — or with a small team — write down what you think for the first draft of the plan, consider getting input from others with credible feedback, adjust the drafted plan, start to implement it — and then change it as you go along.
 Don’t worry about getting it perfect.

-Finally, don’t go into great detail about each of the positions, jobs and/or roles for now.
+Finally, don’t go into great detail about each of the positions, jobs, and/or roles for now.
 You can go into more detail in the next step of staffing, How to Design a New Job — a New Position or Role.

 Formal Means to Identify Staffing Needs and a Staffing Plan

 Personnel planning (also referred to as workforce planning or human resources planning) is made much easier if the organization has been conducting some form of strategic or business planning about the overall organization.
-Good plans should result in action plans that specify who will be doing what and by when in order to achieve the overall goals in the plans.
+Good plans should result in action plans that specify who will be doing what and by when in order to achieve the overall goals of the plans.

 The nature of those actions often suggests the types of expertise (or personnel) needed to do the actions in a timely manner.
 Those needs in personnel usually result in staffing plans that specify what jobs or roles are needed and by when.